 National Coffee Day (September 29)

 Coffee is the love of many.
 They don’t dare start their day without, whether from home or their favorite shop.
-According to the National Coffee Association (NCA), coffee consumption is at a two-decade high, with Americans drinking an estimated 517 million cups per day.
+According to the National Coffee Association, coffee remains the most popular beverage in the U.S., with 66% of American adults consuming it daily.

-Reach out to these local roasters to let them know the many options of promoting their coffee directly to consumers through radio and digital.
+Reach out to these local roasters to let them know the many options for promoting their coffee directly to consumers through radio and digital.

 September National Day Campaigns: So Much to Celebrate